Buying a House Before Marriage: What That Means for Divorce

 One silver lining: once it’s time to sell, you can work with Houwzer to sell your home and save up to 50% on commission fees.
 Unlike a traditional agent, Houwzer’s listing fee is only 1% - despite being a full-service offering.
 They’ve simply brought the commission fee back in line with what it actually costs to sell a home.
 And with 2-3% recommended for the buyer’s agent, it’s no surprise that the average client saves $16,000.

-So: what percentage of the house will you get when you divorce?
+So: what percentage of the house will you get if you divorce?

 When someone comes into a marriage already owning a house, the house won’t be split 50/50 between both spouses - in most cases, one will be entitled only to some of the appreciation and principal paid during the marriage.
 The longer the marriage lasted, the more they’re going to be entitled to.
 And if you bought a home together, you can expect the courts to split the value of the home roughly between you - regardless of who technically paid off the mortgage.